stared/jekyll-blog-pre-2022/_drafts/why-do-word2vec-analogies-work.markdown

 scratch - TensorFlow

-use - gensim, word2vec
+use - google word2vec, Stanford GloVe

+or - use

 ## Why this entry

+2 week summer internship at DELab, University of Warsaw, supported by the Polish Children's Fund.

 2 week summer internship for Julia Bazińska,

 See also my blog posts:

-* [Helping exceptionally gifted children in Poland](http://crastina.se/gifted-children-in-poland-by-piotr-migdal/) (on the Polish Children's Fund)
+* [Helping exceptionally gifted children in Poland](http://crastina.se/gifted-children-in-poland-by-piotr-migdal/) (on the Polish Children's Fund) - at Scientia Crastina
 * [D3.js workshop at ICM for KFnrD](http://p.migdal.pl/2016/02/09/d3js-icm-kfnrd.html)

 ## References